ctools/ctools/doc/source/users/tutorials/iact_analysis/high_level.rst

   $ ds9 tsmap.fits[Prefactor]

 Since :ref:`cttsmap` has to run a parameter optimisation in each skymap bin, it is very time comsuming to compute a fine-granulated TS sky map.
-Read here how to split up the :ref:`computation into several jobs <sec_tips>`.
+Read here how to split up the :ref:`computation into several jobs <sec_iact_tips>`.
 Similar as many other tools :ref:`cttsmap` can also work on binned observation input:

 .. code-block:: bash